jorge3186/nbaTrends/README.md

 - [Build](#build-compose)

     ### Network Setup
-    These 2 networks need to be created before building
+    This network needs to be created before building
-    - elasticsearch
+	- splunk
     - hadoop

-    These networks can either be <strong>bridge</strong> or <strong>overlay</strong> networks based on your docker swarm configuration.
+    The network can either be <strong>bridge</strong> or <strong>overlay</strong> networks based on your docker swarm configuration.
     Examples:
     ```bash
     docker network create -d bridge splunk